List of passport offices in India

 An Indian passport is a passport issued by the Government of India to citizens of the Republic of India for travelling abroad.
 It enables the bearer to travel internationally and serves as proof of Indian citizenship as per the Passports Act (1967).

-Passport Offices in India are known as Passport Seva Kendras (PSK's).
-As of April 2022, The Ministry of External Affairs operates 88 PSKs in major cities and these PSK's are administrated by 37 Regional Passport Offices.
-The ministry has also setup 11 mini passport offices known as Passport Seva Laghu Kendras.
+The Ministry of External Affairs operates passport offices known as Passport Seva Kendras (PSK's) through 37 Regional Passport Offices, 93 Passport Seva Kendras (PSKs) and 424 Post Office Passport Seva Kendras (POPSK) as of March 2023.
+The ministry has also setup 14 mini passport offices known as Passport Seva Laghu Kendras.